Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered here.

 What do we need to provide?

 Usually very little.
 A hall, a flipchart (for Y5 upwards), a microphone on a stand, a table and chair, and a jug of water are all that is needed – everything else is provided.
-If the presenter is travelling by car, a parking space as near to the performance area as possible.
+If the presenter is travelling by car, which is usually the case, a parking space as near to the performance area as possible.

 Can we book shows and INSET training for staff?